Electronic Temperature Monitoring and Control.

 The first comparator is set up to control a heater and the second comparator is set up to control a fan for forced air cooling in the summer months.
 Each comparator drives a relay capable of switching mains voltages at currents up to 10A.
 Getting the hysteresis right involved a bit of trial and error because in addition the the theoretical value from the circuit design there was the thermal mass of the sensor to consider.

-There are event outputs for interfacing to a data logger and for future expansion, there are also control voltage outputs for driving solid state relays.
-The temperature sensor for the controller is independant of the temperature display and monitoring circuits.
+There are event outputs for interfacing to the data acquisition unit , there are also control voltage outputs for driving solid state relays.
+The temperature sensor for the controller is independent of the temperature display and monitoring circuits.
 The added advantage of using this set up is that I can use just about any type of heater and because there is no watering of plants done between November and March when the heater is in place, a domestic fan heater can be used with the thermostat disabled or set on its maximum setting.
+In any case I'm not prepared to risk having a micro controller or some other digital device freezing up and either disabling the heater or leaving it permanently on.

 The schematic for the controller can be found in the Temperature Controller Schematic Page.